-I have worked on the Board of a local chapter of an employee resource group called the InspirASIAN.
-They inspire individuals to make a difference.
+I have worked on the board of a local chapter of an employee resource group called the InspirASIAN; they inspire individuals to make a difference.
 Their focus is to create alliances that enhance professional and leadership opportunities.
 Since I was a Toastmaster and our missions overlapped, I stressed the importance of improving our communication and leadership skills.

 In your opinion, what are Toastmasters International’s major objectives and how would you work to achieve them?

-Fundamental to achieving our goals is the strengthening of our leadership development programs to ensure a consistent quality experience that will help attract and retain more members.
-This current pandemic has also revealed the need for us to develop the agility and flexibility required to effectively respond to any global crisis while maintaining organizational integrity and efficiency.
+Fundamental to achieving our goals is strengthening our leadership development programs to ensure a consistent quality experience that will help attract and retain more members.
+This current pandemic has also revealed the need for us to develop the agility and flexibility required to respond to any global crisis while maintaining organizational integrity and efficiency.

 Additional information about candidate: